ORNL/curifactory/sphinx/source/getting_started.rst

 Parameters
 ----------

-The next component is **parameters**. parameter classes are a way to define how research code can be configured, e.g. how many layers to include in a neural network.
+The next component is **parameters**.
+Parameter classes are a way to define how research code can be configured, e.g. how many layers to include in a neural network.
 By defining and initializing these directly in python, we have the ability to dynamically create experiment